 Using our combined buying power for change

 Dedham’s standard product, Local Green, includes 10% Renewable Energy Certificates (MA Class I RECs), in addition to the requirements of the Commonwealth (Read more about the renewable energy requirements in Massachusetts).
 Most residents and businesses in Dedham participate in the program and use the Local Green product.
 Across our entire community, these additional REC purchases add up to a substantial impact.
-For those who want to accelerate the transition to a sustainable future, the Dedham CEA offers electricity products that add 50% and 100% renewable energy certificates (MA Class I RECs).
+For those who want to accelerate the transition to a sustainable future, the Dedham CEA offers an electricity product renewable energy certificates (MA Class I RECs) to total 100% renewable energy.

 RECs are the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.